Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Kalamunda was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Kalamunda was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three ancestry groups were English (36.0%), Australian (22.9%), and Scottish (8.8%).
-Welsh was notably overrepresented at 0.9%, Dutch at 1.9%, and South African at 0.7%.
+In terms of ancestry, the top three groups were English (36.0%), Australian (22.9%), and Scottish (8.8%).
+There were notable divergences in certain ethnic groups: Welsh were overrepresented at 0.9%, Dutch at 1.9%, and South African at 0.7%.

 Frequently Asked Questions - Diversity